Myrna Mack: Death

 On 11 September 1990, Mack was assassinated outside her office in Guatemala City.
 She was stabbed 27 times by an armed forces death squad (allegedly trained at the School of the Americas) because she had criticized the government for its human rights abuses of the indigenous communities.
 She was 40 years old.

 Her sister, mother and associates took up her case, determined to win justice for her death.
 Following the Peace Accords and end of the overt civil war, Guatemala was beginning to take actions to document abuses during the civil war, with testimony collected by the National Commission.
 Her sister Helen Mack filed a case with the Inter-American Human Rights Commission in Washington, DC and later with the Inter-American Court of Human Rights in Costa Rica.
 In 1993 she set up the Fundación Myrna Mack to support the prosecution and to do other work for human rights.

 On 25 November 2003, the court ruled that Mack had been killed by government forces.
 In April 2004, following the judgment issued by the Inter-American Court of Human Rights, the Guatemalan government publicly acknowledged that its agents had committed the killing of Myrna Mack.
 It provided her next-of-kin with a financial compensation package as part of the court settlement.

 Her sister, Helen, was honored with a Right Livelihood Award in 1992 "for her personal courage and persistence in seeking justice and an end to the impunity of political murderers."
 She continues to work for human rights and has received other recognition for it.

-Family

 Legacy and awards

 In 1993, her sister Helen Mack Chang established the Fundación Myrna Mack to honor her memory, pursue justice through the courts for Mack's death, and continue work in defending human rights.